Applies to: Current and Legacy Saffire Interfaces

 - Saffire Pro 40 and Liquid Saffire 56 users: Increase the ASIO buffer size in the Settings menu of the Saffire MixControl software.
 Also try increasing the Device Mode to a higher Safe Mode type.

-- Adjust the PCI latency timer values of your PCI devices.
+- Adjust the PCI latency timer values of your PCI devices (XP and Vista).
 Instructions of how to do this can be found here.

 - Download and run the DPC latency checker.